alertflex/altprobe/README.md

 NOTE:

+* Installation and configuration of IDS OSSEC/Wazuh and Suricata IDS are not parts of Alertflex solution.
+Although install script for Altprobe includes these procedures, it comes with NO WARRANTY!

+* The collector’s install script will replace file /etc/rc.loacl by a new one, if you use this file for something else, backup it for keeping the previous configuration

+* For the distributed configuration all nodes should be reachable over a network via DNS names or host names (use these names in file ``env.sh`` as values for parameters)

 * For enabling an events from Sysmon via Wazuh IDS, please, change level of ``rule_id 185001`` instead 0  to other value.
 See file ``/var/ossec/ruleset/rules0330-sysmon_rules.xml``

 * For enabling an network activities events from Auditd, please, use the command: ``auditctl -a exit,always -F arch=b64 -S connect -k linux-connects``, key value ``linux-connects`` is important!